missionpinball/mpf-docs/config/sound_loop_sets.rst

 .. rubric:: Option 2: Sound Loop Set With Multiple Layers

-widget, but use a dash (and a space) to dictate where a new widget starts, like this:
+When specifying multiple layers use a dash (and a space) to dictate where a new layer starts, like this:

 .. code-block:: yaml